 The estate is situated in a chalk stream valley in the heart of the beautiful Lincolnshire Wolds and includes grassland, ancient meadow, wetland & woodland.
 The farm is a perfect habitat for rare wild flowers & grasses, birds & wildlife.

-We welcome guests to stay on the estate in one of our four spacious holiday cottages.
+We welcome guests to stay on the estate in one of our four spacious holiday cottages and explore our small organic farming estate.
+It’s just like, how you would picture a traditional farm !

 Whilst we’re a busy estate we love sharing our approach to sustainable farming, rare breeds and innovative thinking and are happy to greet visitors by appointment.
 If you’d like to visit to see our rare breed animals, where our meats originate from or to experience our wildlife oasis please get in touch via our contact form.